-Welcome to Robofest
+Welcome to Robofest!

 Starting a Robofest Team is easy!

-Gather friends from your school, neighborhood, after school clubs, church, or homeschool to form your team. |
+Step 1: | Gather friends from your school, neighborhood, after school clubs, church, or homeschool to form your team. |

 Step 2: |

 Choose a coach – any adult (parent, teacher, or friend) who would like to coordinate team meetings, competition registration, etc. The coach does not need to be technologically knowledgeable and can support more than one team.
-A technical mentor is suggested, if available, and can be a parent, a volunteer from a local company, a teacher, a high school or college student, or anyone interested in learning robot design or programming. |
+A technical mentor is suggested, if available, and can be a parent, a volunteer from a local company, a teacher, a high school or college student, or anyone interested in learning robot design or programming.
+New Coach Registration |

 Step 3: |

-Choose your competition.
-Learn more about each competition at www.robofest.net.
+Read the General Rules on Main Page, and choose your competition category.
+Learn more about each competition on the category's page (links below).
 Base your selection on your skill level, amount of time required, competition date, and what sounds fun to you! |

 Step 4: |

-Review www.robofest.net for competition rules, supplies required and registration and competition dates.
-Register for your chosen competition.
+Review the competition category rules, supplies required and registration and competition dates.
 Acquire the robot hardware, software and a laptop.
-Possible sources are schools, fundraisers, grants, and donations. |
+Possible sources for funds are schools, fundraisers, grants, and donations.
+Register for your chosen category at a competition site. |

 Step 5: |

-Technical help on designing and programming robots is available at www.robofest.net.
+Technical help on designing and programming robots is available on the Robofest eAcademy.
 You can also attend Robofest workshops at Lawrence Tech or Webinars.
-The schedule is posted online.
 If you have questions or need help getting started, email |

 Step 6: |